 The Nazis entered Prague.

 In 1942, with the Second World War entering it’s third, bloody year, Bentov found himself separated from his family and deported to Theresienstadt ghetto, then to Aushwitz-Birkenau, on to the labour camps in Hamburg and finally the Bergen-Belsen concentration camp.

 Perhaps it was for the best.
 If the Nazis had known of Bentov and his work, they may not have been so quick to send him away.

 After the liberation of the Bergen-Belsen camp, Bentov returned to Prague, only to find his family dead, his laboratory destroyed, and the Jewish Quarter of the city devastated.

-Bentov never spoke a word about the horrors he no doubt experienced between 1942 and 1945, but he was often to be heard publicly cursing the Germans and swearing revenge on every single soul who committed those heinous acts on his family and his people.
+Bentov never spoke a word about the horrors he no doubt experienced between 1942 and 1945, but he could often be heard publicly cursing the Germans and swearing revenge on every single soul who committed those heinous acts against his family and his people.